New Ideas for Using Animated GIFs in Email

 There isn’t a hard-and-fast rule on the maximum size of a GIF in email, but the higher the file size, the longer it will take to load.
 Aiming for under 200kb is a good rule of thumb.

-With most readers receiving email on their phone, you should consider loading time on mobile networks (although many readers are able to connect mobile devices to WiFi).
+With most readers receiving email on their smartphones, you should consider loading time on mobile networks (although many readers are able to connect mobile devices to WiFi).
 If your readership is mainly desktop, why not try out some bigger GIFs to see how they do?

 Email on Acid’s Campaign Precheck includes an image optimization feature that allows you to see if your images are too heavy.
 It also lets you optimize the image with one click, then host it or download it to include it in your email.